OmarCloud20/GreatLearning-Sessions/AWS-Managed-Services/week-3/extractors/README.md

 # Extract Texts from PDFs and Images

-A. Extract using Apache Tika as Lambda layer
+A. Extract using Apache Tika as a Lambda layer

-B. Extract using AWS TexTract
+B. Extract using AWS TexTract service

 ---